-The ESO supports Ofgem's view that early competition represents good value for money for consumers and that the ESO can add value through this process.
+Ofgem consider that early competition represents good value for money for consumers and that this is an important means by which ESO can add value.
 Ofgem believe the ESO should be the Procurement Body.
 We will continue to work out how early competition will operate.
-The legislation to enable this is in the Energy Security Bill which was laid before Parliament in July 2022.